wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

 Command Compositions
 --------------------

 It is often desirable to build complex commands from simple pieces.
 This is achievable by creating a :term:`composition` of commands.
-The command-based library provides several types of :doc:`command compositions <command-groups>` for teams to use, and users may write their own.
+The command-based library provides several types of :doc:`command compositions <command-compositions>` for teams to use, and users may write their own.
 As command compositions are commands themselves, they may be used in a :term:`recursive composition`.
 That is to say - one can create a command compositions from multiple command compositions.
 This provides an extremely powerful way of building complex robot actions from simple components.